A Little Late with Lilly Singh: Format

-The series featured a mix of interviews, comedy sketches, and commentary "rants".
-In contrast to other late-night talk shows, the first season of A Little Late largely avoided topical content (such as news satire), citing its filming schedule, and larger focus on comedy and Singh's personal experiences rather than "current information".
+The series featured a mix of interviews, comedy sketches and commentary "rants".
+In contrast to other late-night talk shows, the first season of A Little Late largely avoided topical content, such as news satire, citing its filming schedule and larger focus on comedy and Singh's personal experiences, rather than "current information".

 The first season used a studio set similar to other late-night talk shows.
-For the second season, A Little Late began to use a house in the Los Angeles area as its studio, with a small crew present on-site, and began to increase its use of topical commentaries (with subjects having included new U.S. vice president Kamala Harris, and the Proud Boys).
-While the COVID-19 pandemic was cited as having influenced the decision, Singh explained to Deadline Hollywood that she felt uncomfortable in a studio (describing it as a "creative crutch"), and the new setting allowed her to give the show a "more inviting and warm casual" feel (including more "behind the scenes" moments, and not having to film the show live-to-tape).
+For the second season, A Little Late began to use a house in the Los Angeles area as its studio, with a small crew present on-site, and began to increase its use of topical commentaries, with subjects having included new vice president Kamala Harris and the Proud Boys.
+While the COVID-19 pandemic was cited as having influenced the decision, Singh explained to Deadline Hollywood that she felt uncomfortable in a studio, describing it as a "creative crutch", and the new setting allowed her to give the show a "more inviting and warm casual" feel - including more "behind the scenes" moments - and not having to film the show live-to-tape.
 Singh also began to write more of her own material for sketches.
-Of the changes, Singh sarcastically remarked during the season premiere that filming without an audience "sounds a lot like YouTube and I don’t know if I have enough experience."
+Of the changes, Singh sarcastically remarked during the season premiere that filming without an audience "sounds a lot like YouTube and I don't know if I have enough experience."

 Broadcast

 A Little Late premiered on September 16, 2019, featuring actress Mindy Kaling as its first guest.
 The episode was made available on A Little Late's YouTube channel at 10:00 p.m.
 ET, in advance of its television premiere.
-An hour-long primetime special aired on September 18, 2019, following the season 14 finale of America's Got Talent, with guests Christina Aguilera, Tony Hale, Mandy Moore, Kenan Thompson, Milo Ventimiglia, and 5 Seconds of Summer.
+An hour-long primetime special aired on September 18, 2019, following the season 14 finale of America's Got Talent, with guests Christina Aguilera, Tony Hale, Mandy Moore, Kenan Thompson, Milo Ventimiglia and 5 Seconds of Summer.
 While an expected appearance by Canadian prime minister Justin Trudeau was promoted by NBC, it was cut prior to broadcast.

 In Singh's home country of Canada, A Little Late was acquired by Global.
-It aired as a lead-out for The Late Show with Stephen Colbert—airing an hour earlier (12:35 a.m.
+It aired as a lead-out for The Late Show with Stephen Colbert — airing an hour earlier (12:35 a.m.
 ET/PT) in the Eastern and Pacific time zones than its U.S. scheduling.

 In February 2021, NBC announced that reruns of A Little Late would be replaced temporarily on Friday nights by airings of Peacock's The Amber Ruffin Show.

-The show remained in reruns after its final episode until August 13, 2021; the next Monday, the half-hour was given over to affiliates, either for a repeat of their late local newscasts, other programming, or a network-provided replay of the NBC Nightly News.
+The show remained in reruns after its final episode until August 13, 2021; the next Monday, the half-hour was given over to affiliates, either for a repeat of their late local newscasts, other programming or a network-provided replay of the NBC Nightly News.